Geometric-Algebra Adaptive Filters: Introduction

-The ``new'' product aforementioned is the \emph{geometric product}, which is the product operation of GA (as defined in the next sections).
-In fact, GA and its product are anything but new.
-They have been available since the second half of the 19th century, about the same time LA started its ascention to be largely adopted.
-The geometric product allows one to actually map a set of vectors not only onto scalars, but also onto hypersurfaces, hypervolumes, and so on.
-Thus, the use of GA increases the portifolio of geometric shapes and transformations one can represent.
-Also, its extension to calculus, \emph{geometric calculus} (GC), allows for a clear and compact way to perform calculus with hypercomplex quantities, i.e., elements that generalize the complex numbers for higher dimensions (Section~\ref{sec:GC}).
+The \emph{geometric product}, which is the product operation of GA~\cite{hestenes1987GAcalculus,Hitzer_Introduction}, captures the aforementioned idea.
+It allows one to map a set of vectors not only onto scalars, but also onto hypersurfaces and n-dimensional polytopes.
+The use of GA increases the portfolio of geometric shapes and transformations one can represent.
+Also, its extension to calculus, namely \emph{geometric calculus} (GC), allows for a clear and compact way to perform calculus with hypercomplex quantities, i.e., elements that generalize complex numbers for higher dimensions~\cite{crowe1967history,kleiner2007history,hestenes1987GAcalculus,hestenes1999newfoundations,DoranDissertation,Hitzer_Introduction,doran2003geometric,2016introductionVaz,Dorst2007GACV}.

-It can be shown that \emph{multivectors} (the fundamental hypercomplex elements of GA) are originated by operating elements of an \emph{orthonormal basis} for an $n$-dimensional vector space over $\mathbb{R}$ (real numbers) via the geometric product~\cite{hestenes1987GAcalculus,hestenes1999newfoundations,Hitzer_Introduction}.
-It means that hypercomplex quantities, e.g., complex numbers, quaternions etc., \emph{can be originated without resorting to a number field greater than the reals}.
-This is an interesting feature of geometric algebras.
-It greatly simplifies the task of performing calculus with hypercomplex-valued elements, avoiding the need to adopt specific calculus rules for each type of multivector -- GC inherently implements that.

-Taking advantage of that, this work uses GA and GC to expand concepts of adaptive filtering theory and introduce new elements into it.
-The GAAFs devised herein are able to naturally estimate hypersurfaces, hypervolumes, and elements of greater dimensions (multivectors).
-In this sense, this research exploits the tools of GA and GC to generate a new class of AFs capable of encompassing the regular ones.
-For instance, filters like the regular least-mean squares (LMS) -- with real entries, the Complex LMS (CLMS) -- with complex entries, and the Quaternion LMS (QLMS) -- with quaternion entries, are recovered as special cases of the more comprehensive GA-LMS introduced by this work.
+GA-based AFs were first introduced in~\cite{SPL,WACV}, where they were successfully employed to estimate the geometric transformation (rotation and translation) that aligns a pair of 3D point clouds (a recurrent problem in computer vision), while keeping a low computational footprint.
+This work takes a step further: it uses GA and GC to generate a new class of AFs able to naturally estimate hypersurfaces, hypervolumes, and elements of greater dimensions (\emph{multivectors}), generalizing regular AFs from the literature.
+Filters like the regular least-mean squares (LMS) -- real entries, the Complex LMS (CLMS) -- complex entries~\cite{Widrow1975}, and the Quaternion LMS (QLMS) -- quaternion entries~\cite{Took_QLMS,Mandic2011,Jahanchahi2012}, are recovered as special cases of the more comprehensive GA-LMS introduced herein.

-The text is organized as follows.
-Section~\ref{cap:preliminaries} presents the notation and explains the system identification (system ID) scenario for testing the GAAFs.
-Section~\ref{cap:fundamentals_of_GA} covers the fundamentals of GA, providing a brief history on the subject, several important definitions and relations, and the very basics of GC.
-Hopefully, only very specific points will require consulting extra literature.
-Whenever this happens, proper references are cited.